mariusmilitaru32/TimeToCook/README.md

     1. As a first time visitor, I want to see the most rated recipes.
     2. As a first time visitor, I want to be able to register on website.
     3. As a first time visitor, I want to be able to view recipe categories.
+    4. As a first time visitor, I want to easily see website's features.
   - #### B. Returning Visitor
-    1. As a returning visitor, I want to be able to log in on website.
+    1. As a returning visitor, I want to be able to log in to the website.
     2. As a returning visitor, I want to be able to add a recipe.
     3. As a returning visitor, I want to be able to edit my recipes.
     4. As a returning visitor, I want to be able to search through all the recipes.